blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 :Path:  /api/close-batch

 This transaction allows developers to execute manual batch closures.
-By default, BlockChyp batches close every day at 4 AM local time.
+By default, BlockChyp batches close every day at 4 AM in the merchant's local time.
 Merchants can change this time via the dashboard and even disable automatic batch closure.

-Manual batch closures are sometimes needed by business with unusual hours, especially 24 hour businesses or night life businesses in which batches can't be closed until all tips have been entered for the last shift.
+Manual batch closures are sometimes needed by businesses with unusual hours, especially 24 hour businesses or night life businesses in which batches can't be closed until all tips have been entered for the last shift.